 These are made from an old leather jacket, and from two pieces of tempered and UV resistant glass that I got from the halogen 'puck style' lights.
 I popped the glass out of the plastic ring.
 They also sell tinted circles that can be used for torch brazing which would be great.
 I wanted these for night also, so I'm leaving them clear.

-Once I worked out how to design them, the whole process took about 3 hours.
+The whole process took about 3 hours.
 If you have any questions please email me.
 You can get the address from our website.

 Paper templates for the two shapes that make the goggles.
 I found the shape of the two ovals [the mask] by laying cling film over my face.
 Ruth traced what she thought would be a nice shape directly on the plastic which was laid against my face.
-I then asked her to trace the actual perimeter of my eye.
-After that I just put the plastic on paper and cleaned up the shape a bit before cutting it out.
-I only found the shape of the oval mask

 This is the test piece for the mounting technique I came up with for the lenses.
 It just uses two strips of leather stitched into a piece long enough to go around the circle.
 They form a channel that holds the glass in.